The Mom Capsule Wardrobe for Europe: 12 Pieces, Endless Outfits

 Accessories are the secret weapon of the capsule wardrobe.
 A few small items create the illusion of a much larger closet without adding weight or bulk.

 A silk scarf set is the single best accessory investment you can make for European travel.
 Tie one around your neck for Parisian flair.
 Wrap one in your hair for a Mediterranean look.
-Knot one on the handle of your crossbody bag for a pop of color.
+Knot one on the handle of your crossbody bag for a pop of colour.
 Drape one over your shoulders when you step into an air-conditioned cathedral.
 Three scarves in complementary prints give you endless styling options and weigh almost nothing.

 Beyond scarves, pack one pair of simple gold or silver stud earrings, one statement necklace, a classic watch, and a pair of sunglasses that flatter your face.
 That is it.
-These six accessories (three scarves plus three pieces of jewelry and sunglasses) can make the same twelve clothing items look completely different from day to day.
+These six accessories (three scarves plus three pieces of jewellery and sunglasses) can make the same twelve clothing items look completely different from day to day.

 Your crossbody bag also doubles as an accessory.
 Choose one in a rich cognac or classic black leather and it elevates every outfit while keeping your passport, phone, and emergency snacks secure.